-Milo Ventimiglia's Comments About Women's Empowerment In 'Second Act' Are Everything – EXCLUSIVE
+Milo Ventimiglia Got Real About Women's Empowerment In 'Second Act' – EXCLUSIVE

 Not many people can say they're immune to a heartfelt monologue from Jack Pearson on This Is Us.
 If a scene in the NBC drama entails a mustachioed Jack musing about life and fatherhood as slow, acoustic music plays in the background, I'm probably sobbing.
 But it turns out that actor Milo Ventimiglia has learned a thing or two from Jack's sensitivity.
 In promotional footage for his role in the Jennifer Lopez-helmed Second Act, he spoke about what he hopes viewers can relate to in the movie, and it's an answer Jack Pearson would be proud of.
 Milo Ventimiglia's comments about women's empowerment in Second Act may not make you cry, but you'll definitely love the actor even more after hearing them.